 Skip to 0 minutes and 50 secondsLosers give up, and winners panic about staying in that winning group.
 Instead, a growth mindset tells learners that it's worth trying to understand and put time, energy, and effort into learning.
 This means that, in a growth-mindset scenario, a teacher's role is in helping the learner find ways to improve, and differentiation becomes a vital part in setting up the right environment for this to happen.

-If the work of Carol Dweck on mindsets is new to you we have provided links at the bottom of this page to a number of YouTube videos.
+If the work of Carol Dweck on mindsets is new to you we have provided links at the bottom of this page.

 © National STEM Learning Centre